CP-16 Seco Construction Camp

-• Established: Built in 1873 to replace the section facilities formerly at Ten-Mile; there was Seco Townsite and Seco siding, a mile and a half west of the townsite
+• Established: Built in 1873 to replace the section facilities formerly at Ten-Mile; there was both a Seco Townsite and a Seco siding, a mile and a half west of the townsite

 • Miles from San Francisco: 743.0